 The impact of your support in 2016

-The Irish Cancer Society works to stop cancer in its tracks by funding life-saving cancer research and providing care and support for people affected by cancer in every community across Ireland.
+Thanks to your support we are working to stop cancer in its tracks.
+We fund life-saving cancer research and we provide care and support people affected by cancer in every community across Ireland.

 Saving lives through cancer research thanks to the support of the Irish public

 Through cancer research funded by you, we are finding out more and more about how to diagnose, treat and how to stop cancer before its starts.